-- “It’s better to let someone think you’re an idiot than to talk and prove it.”
+- “It’s better to let someone think you’re unintelligent than to talk and prove it.”

 - “It looks like your face caught on fire and someone tried to put it out with a hammer.”

-- “You’re so ugly when you looked in the mirror, your reflection walked away.”
+- “You’re so bad to look at that when you looked in the mirror, your reflection walked away.”